Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules: Ext-Completions

 In the case where $\Ext(\ZIinf, A)$ is a group of bounded torsion, for instance when it is finite, we can say more.
 The argument involves a step that we set aside as a lemma for later use.

 \begin{lemma} Let $I$ be a set of prime numbers and $n$ a product of primes in $I$.
 Let

 be a short exact sequence of abelian groups in which $A$ is uniquely $I$-divisible and $C$ is $n$-torsion.
-Then the short exact sequence is split. \end{lemma} \begin{proof} Consider $\Ext(C,A)$, on which $\times n$ acts as an isomorphism, since $A$ is uniquely $I$-divisible, and as $0$, since $C$ is $n$-torsion.
-It must be the case that $\Ext(C,A) =0$.
+Then the short exact sequence is split. \end{lemma} \begin{proof} Since $A$ is uniquely $I$-divisible, multiplication by $n$ is an automorphism of $\Ext(C,A)$.
+On the other hand, since $C$ is $n$-torsion, multiplication by $n$ on $\Ext(C,A)$ is the $0$-map.
+We conclude that $\Ext(C,A) =0$.
 The Yoneda interpretation of $\Ext$ implies the sequence splits. \end{proof}

 \begin{proposition} Let $A$ be an abelian group and $I$ a set of prime numbers.
 Suppose $\Ext(\ZIinf, A)$ is a group of $I$-bounded torsion and $\Hom(\ZIinf, A)=0$.
 There is a short exact sequence